+2 photos

-Sacred Valley Tour with Moray and Salt Mines Included!
+Sacred Valley Tour with Moray & Salt Mines – 1 Day

 The Sacred Valley is a treasure trove of timeless ancient Inca archeological sites and stunning natural landscapes that will simply take your break away.
 As you can imagine, agriculture presented a massive challenge for the Incas because of the craggy, mountainous terrain of the Andes.
 However, the Sacred Valley is a fertile and lush stretch of land with endless sources of fresh water.
 This was the heart of Inca land; the temperature is mild compared to the rest of Cusco and the views are incredible.